 - The scheme allows staff to make a claim for reimbursement of visa, Immigration Health Surcharge and other visa related costs for them and their family members up to a capped amount.

-- The capped amount paid by the University for each claim will be a maximum of £5,000 which will include any tax and NI that may need to be paid.
-The actual amount paid to the individual will be less than £5,000 if tax or other disbursements are required to be deducted.
+The capped amount paid by the University for each claim will be a maximum cost to the University of £5,000 including Employer’s NI.Therefore the actual amount paid to the individual will be less than £5,000 if tax or other disbursements are required to be deducted.
 For those travelling from outside of the UK, tax exemptions may apply if the HMRC criteria is met.

 - The scheme is intended to cover many of the costs that may be incurred, but is not a commitment to meeting all visa costs.

 - If the person is new starter and entitled to claim relocation expenses they may be able to include the cost of the visa fees and IHS surcharge fees for them and their family with the relocation claim.
 However where these exceed the relocation claim limit, the Immigration Support Scheme will be additional to the amount of relocation assistance being offered.

 - For those not eligible for relocation assistance, they will be entitled to apply for reimbursement of visa related immigration costs through this scheme.

 - The amount to be reimbursed will be paid through the University payroll in the next available pay run once approved and processed.
 For new starters this will normally be the next available pay run after they have commenced employment.

 - A claim for reimbursement can only be made once by an employee.
 Any subsequent visa applications that are made will not be eligible for reimbursement.

 - The employee will not need to pay back the amount unless they leave the University upon resignation, either before the end of their fixed term contract or within three years of the amount reimbursed, whichever is the shorter period.
 The employee will be required to pay back a proportion of the monies paid, on a pro-rata basis should this be the case.